Naturalenemy07/Chinese-PDF-to-Text/README.md

 ```
 pip install pdf2image
 ```
 **pdf2image** requires **poppler**, it can be downloaded at [poppler-windows](https://github.com/oschwartz10612/poppler-windows/releases/).
 Make sure to add the poppler file to your environmental path.
 I also put the folder in the same directory as **tesserocr-master**.
-Note, I downloaded poppler-0.90.1, I haven't tested this with more updated versions of **poppler**.
+Note, I downloaded poppler-0.90.1.
+I haven't tested Chinese-PDF-to-text with more updated versions of **poppler**.

 Testing pdf2image
 ================